-- Māori have a unique status in New Zealand as the Government's treaty partner.
-Engagement with Māori by the Crown is a fundamental right of both treaty partners where duty to act reasonably and in good faith is paramount.
-Accordingly it is also important that we can protect Māori interests where trade obligations could present a conflict. - All of New Zealand's free trade agreements ensure that the unique relationship between the Crown and Māori is provided for.
+- Maori have a unique status in New Zealand as the Government's treaty partner.
+Engagement with Maori by the Crown is a fundamental right of both treaty partners where the duty to act reasonably and in good faith is paramount.
+Accordingly it is also important that we can protect Maori interests where they could otherwise conflict with trade obligations. - All of New Zealand's free trade agreements, including PACER Plus, ensure that the unique relationship between the Crown and Maori is provided for.
 New Zealand's free trade agreements are designed to ensure that they will not prevent any New Zealand Government from fulfilling its obligations to Māori, including under the Treaty of Waitangi.
 PACER Plus honours and upholds the same protections.
-PACER Plus will not impede New Zealand's current or future ability to meet its obligations to Māori, including under the Treaty of Waitangi. - New Zealand's free trade agreements contain a Treaty of Waitangi clause which, combined with other provisions, protects the governments ability to adopt policies that fulfil its obligations to Maori, including under the Treaty of Waitangi (Article 6 of Chapter 11).
+PACER Plus will not impede New Zealand's current or future ability to meet its obligations to Māori, including under the Treaty of Waitangi.

+• A key feature of PACER Plus is an exception that preserves the pre-eminence of the Treaty of Waitangi in New Zealand (Article 6 of Chapter 11).
 The Treaty of Waitangi exception has been included in all of New Zealand's free trade agreements since 2001.
 This reflects the constitutional significance of the Treaty of Waitangi to New Zealand.
-The Treaty of Waitangi exception is just one of a number of exception and reservations which ensure that the Government retains it's right to regulate in the public interest.